01soni247/Soni-Dharma/README.md

 # Soni-Dharma
-everything you see is useless
+everything you see here is useless